Giving up Australian citizenship or cessation of Australian citizenship – there are 7 ways you can lose your Australian citizenship.

 However, the child’s citizenship cannot be revoked while the child has another responsible parent who is an Australian citizen or if the revocation will cause the child to become stateless.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you understand the implication of giving up Australian citizenship.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you understand the implication of giving up Australian citizenship.
 Click here to learn how you may request for evidence that you are an Australian citizen.

 041 222 4020 or WeChat: AUDvisa